Thank you for your interest in the Wakefield Farmers Market!

 – The vendor must offer a reasonable assortment of products within their main product offering.

 – If a food product, it must be made from wholesome ingredients.
+Products made with manufactured protein powders, MLM distributed shakes, or ones making health improvement claims will not be accepted.

 – If a food product, the vendor must obtain a permit from the Wakefield Board of Health.